ebarlas/wave-tracker-led-matrix/README.md

 The system is driven by two separate software modules.
 First, a C++ program that scrolls an image across the display using GPIO pins to communicate with the LED matrix.
 This software is built atop the [rpi-rgb-led-matrix](https://github.com/hzeller/rpi-rgb-led-matrix) library.
-Second, a Python controller program that downloads wave information from NOAA and produces a data file for the C++ program to consume.
+Second, a Python controller program that downloads buoy observations from NOAA and produces a text file for the C++ program to consume.

 # Requirements